 The future seemed scary for quite awhile.
 It was daunting in the beginning because there were many adjustments to be made both in managing diabetes, my lifestyle and mindset.
 I went to counselling, learned coping techniques and began looking forward to the future again.

 Managing diabetes is about discipline, timing, consistency, and keeping a healthy mindset.
 The same qualities necessary to adapt to any kind of change and find enjoyment even amid difficult circumstances.

 Travelling is a passion.
 The logistics of planning a road trip, international travel, or a bear watching trip while also managing diabetes away from home means I’m skilled at seeing the big picture and then working out the small details.

-During the last few years of my previous career, I felt like I was treading water.
+During the last few years of my previous career at a public library, I felt like I was treading water.
 I was putting in the effort and doing the best I could.
 However, I didn’t feel like I was going where I wanted to go.
 I began to feel out of sorts with the work that was expected in my role.
-I felt exhausted and stressed, but there were also friendships and inspiration to be found in working for an organization that serves the community.

 The Bargaining Phase